MrBertieG/pic-shack-p5/README.md

 ## <a name="testing">4.
 Testing</a>

 ### HTML Validator
-I a have used [validator.w3.ord](https://validator.w3.org/)to test all HTML documents.
-Because of using Django to build the application, the same errors appeard on all html pages due to the Django sysntax.
-I have decided to ignore those and look any HTML syntax errors which there are none.<br>
+I a have used [validator.w3.ord](https://validator.w3.org/) to test all HTML documents.
+Because of using Django to build the application, the same errors appeard on all html pages due to the Django syntax.
+I have decided to ignore those and look for any HTML syntax errors which there are none.<br>
 ![html errors](media/manual_testing/django_reoccurring_error_html.png)
 <br>